comtihon/mongodb-erlang/README.md

 `Conn` can then be supplied to `mongo:do`. `resource_pool:get` will return `{error, Reason}` if can't connect.

-Close the pool when done using it and all its connection that were handed out via `resource_pool:close`.
-It will close all its connections, as well as itself.
+Close the pool when done using it and all its connections via `resource_pool:close`.

+### More Documentation

+[API Docs](http://api.mongodb.org/erlang/mongodb/) - Documentation generated from source code comments